translationalneuromodeling/tapas/rDCM/docs/README.md

 - Please download the latest stable versions of the rDCM Toolbox on GitHub as part of the [TAPAS software releases of the TNU](https://github.com/translationalneuromodeling/tapas/releases).
-- Older versions of TAPAS are available on the [TNU website](http://www.translationalneuromodeling.org/tapas).
 - The latest bugfixes can be found in the [GitHub Issue Forum](https://github.com/translationalneuromodeling/tapas/issues) or by request to the authors.
 - Changes between all versions will be documented in the [CHANGELOG](https://tnurepository.ethz.ch/sfraessle/rDCM/blob/master/CHANGELOG.md).